Huma (company)

 Huma (previously known as Medopad) is a British healthcare technology company based in London, UK.
 It produces applications that integrate health data from existing hospital databases as well as patient wearables and other mobile devices and securely transmits it for use by doctors.

-Company
+History

+The company was originally founded as Medopad in 2011.

+In November 2013, Medopad became the first enterprise-class mobile health information system to receive CE approval.